prajitrr/cse15l-lab-reports/lab-report-1.md

     prajitrajkumar@tuyihkj31798euoij831 ~ % pwd
     /Users/prajitrajkumar
     ```
-    b.
-The absolute path to the working directory when the command was run was `/Users/prajitrajkumar/lecture1`.
+    2. The absolute path to the working directory when the command was run was `/Users/prajitrajkumar/lecture1`.

-    c.
-This output was produced because using `cd` without any arguments redirects the working directory to the home directory, as
+    3. This output was produced because using `cd` without any arguments redirects the working directory to the home directory, as
        the default directory when no arguments are provided is indeed the home directory.

-    d.
-This output is not an error, because using `cd` without an argument simply redirects the user to the default
+    4. This output is not an error, because using `cd` without an argument simply redirects the user to the default
        directory, the home directory, which is supposed to happen since the default directory is the home directory.

 2. With a directory as an argument:
-    a.
+    1.
     ```
     prajitrajkumar@tuyihkj31798euoij831 lecture1 % pwd
     /Users/prajitrajkumar/lecture1